garrandall/popular-music-data/tracks/shy-guy-diana-king.md

 I don't want no fly guy
 I just want a shy guy
-Thats what i want yey
+Thats what I want yey
-You know what i want yey
+You know what I want yey

 Oh lord have mercy mercy mercy
 Di man dem in a di party party party